jenniferrangel/SCE_Model_CrossSectionalView_Eversion/README.txt

 ********************************************
 [Data processing]
-The data processing files can be found inside the folder data_processing:
+The data processing files can be found inside the DataProcessing folder:
     * ExtractApiBasNucInfo.m: used to extract the apical node, basal node, and nucleus center information.
     * CalcCellHeight.m: used to calculate the cell height using the apical and basal nodes of each individual cell.
     * CalcNuclearPositioning.m: used to calculate the nuclear positioning using the apical node, basal node and